matt-chugg/hsx-helper/README.md

     Remove failed transactions (fixes table layout)
     Add link next to symbol link (| >) to search that symbol only

+  LEAGUE PAGE

+    Add char count to comment box if present, indicate by colour >240 and >255

   ALL PAGES